Machine-readable passport

 The fixed format allows specification of document type, name, document number, nationality, date of birth, sex, and document expiration date.
 All these fields are required on a passport.
 There is room for optional, often country-dependent, supplementary information.
 There are also two sizes of machine-readable visas similarly defined.

 Computers with a camera and suitable software can directly read the information on machine-readable passports.
 This enables faster processing of arriving passengers by immigration officials, and greater accuracy than manually-read passports, as well as faster data entry, more data to be read and better data matching against immigration databases and watchlists.

 Apart from optically readable information, many passports contain an RFID chip which enables computers to read a higher amount of information, for example a photo of the bearer.
 These passports are called biometric passports and are also described by ICAO 9303.

 Format

 Passport booklets

 Passport booklets have an identity page containing the identity data.
-This page is in the TD3 size of 125 × 88 mm (4.92 × 3.46 in).
+This page is in the ID-3 size of 125 × 88 mm (4.92 × 3.46 in).